Mike Borzello

-Michael Ross Borzello (born August 14, 1970) is an American professional baseball coach who has worked for the New York Yankees, Los Angeles Dodgers and Chicago Cubs of Major League Baseball (MLB).
+Michael Ross Borzello (born August 14, 1970) is an Italian-American professional baseball coach and former catcher who has worked in Major League Baseball (MLB) for the New York Yankees, Los Angeles Dodgers, Chicago Cubs, and San Diego Padres.

 In June 1991, Borzello signed with the St. Louis Cardinals.
-After five years as a minor league catcher in the Cardinals organization, he became a bullpen catcher and batting practice pitcher for the New York Yankees.
-From 2007 to 2010, he was a Los Angeles Dodgers catching instructor.
-From 2011 through 2021, he served as a catching and strategy coach for the Chicago Cubs.
+After five years as a minor league catcher in the Cardinals organization, he became a bullpen catcher/batting practice pitcher and charted games for the New York Yankees.
+From 2008 to 2010, he was a Los Angeles Dodgers catching instructor.
+From 2012 through 2021, he served as a catching/strategy coach and associate pitching coach for the Chicago Cubs.

 Early life

-Borzello grew up in Tarzana, Los Angeles.
-He is the godson of former Major League manager Joe Torre, who was friends with Borzello's father.
+Borzello was raised in Tarzana, Los Angeles.
+He is of Italian descent.
+He grew up in the game of baseball and is the godson of former Major League manager and Hall of Famer Joe Torre.
 His sister, Keri Borzello, was an NCAA Women's College World Series participant in 1994, as a catcher and first baseman for the Missouri Tigers.
 She later transferred to UCLA after a career ending rotator cuff injury.

 Early in his life, a then-12-year-old Borzello had been serving as a batboy for the Atlanta Braves - at that time, managed by Torre - and found himself in the middle of a series of brawls between the Braves and the visiting San Diego Padres on August 12, 1984, at Atlanta–Fulton County Stadium.
 "When the fans started throwing stuff and jumped onto the field, I was like, 'OK, I gotta get out of here,' Borzello later said.

 Career

 Borzello graduated from Taft High School in Woodland Hills, Los Angeles, California and was a baseball player during his college years at California Lutheran University.
-He played as a catcher in Minor League Baseball in the farm system of the St. Louis Cardinals organization from 1991 through 1994, never getting above class A.
+He played as a catcher in Minor League Baseball in the farm system of the St. Louis Cardinals organization from 1991 through 1995, never getting above class A.

+Coaching career

+New York Yankees (1996–2007)

-Borzello participated in spring training "replacement player" games in 1995.
-In 1996, after his playing career ended, Torre offered him a job with the New York Yankees as a bullpen catcher and batting practice pitcher.
+In 1995, after his playing career ended, Torre offered him a job with the New York Yankees as a bullpen catcher and batting practice pitcher.
 Borzello earned four World Series rings with the New York Yankees during the 1996, 1998, 1999, and 2000 seasons.
-When Torre left the Yankees for the Dodgers in 2007, he brought Borzello with him as catching instructor.
+During his time in pinstripes he went to 6 World Series.
+When Torre left the Yankees for the Dodgers after 2007, he brought Borzello with him as catching instructor going to the NLCS in 2008 and 2009 ultimately losing to the Philadelphia Phillies both years.